-- To be eligible for admission to the Distance Education program, an applicant must first meet the minimum admission policies, as described above in this catalog (See pg.
-10, Admissions). - In addition to meeting the minimum admission policies, each applicant must meet have a phone interview with an Admissions Representative; - Be a resident of the state of California; - Be an ARRT, NMTCB, or ARDMS registered technologist (MRI Distance Education program only); - Present an electronic copy of a valid government issued ID card to their Admissions Representative; and - Pass an online orientation course verifying hardware, software, and computer literacy requirements, confirming the ability to be successful in a virtual classroom environment.
+- To be eligible for admission to a distance education/blended program, an applicant must first meet the minimum admission requirements, as described above in this catalog (See Admissions section above). - Be a resident of the state of California (or be a resident of the state of Texas applies only to MRI diploma program applicants); - Present an electronic copy of a valid government issued ID card to their Admissions Representative; and - Pass an online orientation course verifying hardware, software, and computer literacy requirements, confirming the ability to be successful in a virtual classroom environment.

-Computer Skills needed for Distance Education Applicants
+Computer Skills needed for Distance Education

-- Ability to use web browsers, various search engines, and library databases - Ability to enter Uniform Resource Locators (URLs) - o Ability to download and save files from the Internet, install software, and use virus protection - Be able to complete online forms; participate in discussion boards, chats, and messengers - Be able to cut or copy and paste, use spell-check, and save files in different formats - Be familiar with web-based email, including sending and receiving attachments - o Ability to manage files and folders (save, name, copy, move, backup, rename, delete, check properties)
+- Ability to use web browsers, various search engines, and library databases - o Ability to enter Uniform Resource Locators (URLs) - o Ability to download and save files from the Internet, install software, and use virus protection - Be able to complete online forms; participate in discussion boards, chats, and messengers - o Be able to cut or copy and paste, use spell-check, and save files in different formats - o Be familiar with web-based email, including sending and receiving attachments - Ability to manage files and folders (save, name, copy, move, backup, rename, delete, check properties)

-Hardware needed for Distance Education Applicants
+Hardware needed for Distance Education

-- Computer with at least 100MB free space, 2GB RAM, and 16 Bit sound card - Access to Internet Service Broadband (cable/DSL recommended) - o Printer - Keyboard, mouse/trackpad, speakers, and microphone - Internal or external webcam - o Monitor that will display 1024x768 or 1280x720 minimum resolution, with 32-bit color graphics
+- o Computer with at least 100MB free space, 2GB RAM, and 16 Bit sound card - o Access to Internet Service Broadband (cable/DSL recommended) - o Printer - o Keyboard, mouse/trackpad, speakers, and microphone - o Internal or external webcam - Monitor that will display 1024x768 or 1280x720 minimum resolution, with 32-bit color graphics

-Software needed for Distance Education Applicants
+Software needed for Distance Education